 As your LEA prepares to resume in-person instruction, it is important to understand current guidance on the safe reopening of schools and districts—and factors that may call on LEAs to re-close them to safeguard your community’s health.

 Reopening for In-person Instruction:

-While children are a major driver of transmission for the viruses that cause the flu and the common cold, science suggests that the same is not true for the virus that causes COVID-19.
-Children (especially younger children) do not generally get as ill as adults (especially older people) when it comes to COVID-19.
-According to the current scientific understanding of how the virus spreads, young children are believed to spread a lower viral load and with less intensity.
+While children are a major driver of transmission for the viruses that cause the flu and the common cold, science suggests that the same is not true for the novel coronavirus, SARS-CoV-2.
+Children, especially younger children, do not get nearly as ill as adults, especially older people.
+According to the scientific understanding of how the virus spreads, young children spread a lower viral load and with less intensity.
 (This concept is explained in the video from above from Dr. Forman.)
-In addition, elementary schools are typically more easily adapted to small cohorts that do not mix with others in the school.
-For these reasons, a waiver is available for TK-6 that allows elementary schools to open for in-person instruction under specific conditions.
+Because of this, a waiver is available for TK-6 that allows elementary schools to open for in-person instruction under specific conditions.